Gary Sinise: Breakthrough debuts (1994–2002)

-In 1992, Sinise starred in the film adaptation of John Steinbeck's classic novel Of Mice and Men, which he also directed and produced.
-Sinise played George Milton alongside John Malkovich, who played Lennie.
-Subsequent roles include Lieutenant Dan Taylor in Forrest Gump (1994), for which Sinise was nominated for the Academy Award for Best Supporting Actor.
+Sinise's definitive breakthrough film role was Lieutenant Dan Taylor in Forrest Gump (1994).
+His performance earned him nominations for Academy Award for Best Supporting Actor, Golden Globe Best Supporting Actor – Motion Picture, Screen Actors Guild (SAG) Awards: Outstanding Performance by a Male Actor in a Supporting Role, and Chicago Film Critics Association: Best Supporting Actor.

+Sinise portrayed Harry S. Truman in Truman (1995), a portrayal that won him a Golden Globe Award; and he played George Wallace in George Wallace (1997), for which he received a Primetime Emmy Award.
 He has also appeared in the Stephen King miniseries The Stand (1994), Ron Howard's Apollo 13 (1995), Ransom (1996), Snake Eyes (1998), Frank Darabont's The Green Mile (1999), Reindeer Games (2000), Mission to Mars (2000), and Impostor (2002).

-Sinise has collaborated with fellow actor Tom Hanks three times, in Forrest Gump, Apollo 13, and The Green Mile.
 He narrated the audiobooks for John Steinbeck's Travels with Charley.

-Sinise also portrayed real-life characters in several television films.
-He portrayed Harry S. Truman in Truman (1995), a portrayal that won him a Golden Globe Award; and he played George Wallace in George Wallace (1997), for which he received a Primetime Emmy Award.
+Sinise collaborated with fellow actor Tom Hanks three times, in Forrest Gump, Apollo 13, and The Green Mile.

+Later acting (2002–2004)

 Sinise reprised his role as Wallace in the television film Path to War (2002), about the Johnson administration's entry into the Vietnam War.

 In late 2002, Sinise began appearing in Cadillac commercials, starting with the 2002–2003 Season's Best commercial.
 He was with the Break Through campaign from 2002 to 2006.

 In 2004, Sinise began his first regular television series, in the crime drama CSI: NY, in which he plays Detective Mac Taylor.
 He was credited as a producer from season two onwards and wrote the storyline of an episode.
 Several episodes have allowed Sinise to demonstrate his musical prowess, including a season-two episode where Mac Taylor plays the bass guitar in a jazz club with musicians Kimo and Carol Williams and Danny Gottlieb, members of the Lt.
 Dan Band, which Sinise and Kimo Williams co-founded in 2003.
 The band is named for Sinise's character in Forrest Gump.
 The series ended in 2013.